duneroadrunner/scpptool/README.md

 Some samples of conforming safe code can be found in the examples for the [provided library elements](#lifetime-annotated-elements-in-the-safercplusplus-library).

-Note that due to its dependency on the clang/llvm libraries this tool only supports code that's compatible with the clang compiler.
+Note that due to its dependency on the clang+llvm libraries this tool only supports code that's compatible with the clang compiler.

 Note that this tool is still in development and not well tested.